For detailed course descriptions on a quarterly basis, please see the Registrar’s Office class description browser.

 BIOL SCI 341-0 – Population Genetics

 Change in the genetic composition of populations over time is the basis of evolution.
 The field of population genetics describes this genetic change, both as replacement of genes within populations, and as diversification among populations that may become species.
 This course reviews the dynamics of genetic variation in populations through evidence from natural history, experimentation, and theory.
 Topics include: natural selection, genetic drift, inbreeding, mutation, and geographic structure of populations, based on single-locus models, molecular sequences, and quantitative traits.
 More specialized topics such as sexual selection, kin and group selection, and the evolution of sexual reproduction and recombination, will be covered as time allows.
-Prerequisites: BIOL SCI 215 or ENVR SCI 202, and a course in statistics.
+Prerequisites: Prerequisites: BIOL_SCI 215-0, BIOL_SCI 219-0; a course in statistics.

 BIOL SCI 342-0 – Evolutionary Processes

 Evolution occurs when mutation introduces new alleles that end up replacing existing alleles in populations.
 Replacement can occur by chance (genetic drift) or by encoding a superior phenotype (natural selection).
 Natural selection produces one of the major features of the living world, adaptation.
 This class will examine several adaptations (life history, sex, and cooperation) in depth.
 When populations are separated from one another geographically, they take different evolutionary paths; it is in this manner that most species form.
 Change within lineages, and diversification among lineages, are processes that have been iterated over vast periods of time, producing life's diversity.
 We will familiarize ourselves with the history and diversity of life by examination of the fossil recored, and by inferring relationships among species using phylogenetic methods.
 Prerequisites: BIOL SCI 215 and 219, and a course in statistics.